Boris Tišma: Early life and youth career

 Tišma grew up playing basketball for Croatian club Dubrava.
 In 2015, he signed with Real Madrid in Spain and joined its youth academy.
 He chose Real Madrid over offers from many other clubs, including Cedevita.
 Tišma learned to speak Spanish after a few months at Real Madrid, with teammate Luka Dončić helping him adjust.

 Professional career

 On 12 January 2020, Tišma made his professional debut for Real Madrid at the age of 17 years and 11 months.
 He played 44 seconds in an 87–72 win over Estudiantes in the Liga ACB.
 On 8 March, Tišma scored his first points, recording two in a 92–70 victory over Zaragoza.

 In February, 2021, Tišma was loaned to Real Betis for the rest of the season.
 Following the 2020–21 season Tišma declared for the 2021 NBA draft.

 On 7 July 2021, Tišma signed a multi-year deal with KK Studentski centar (later SC Derby) of the Prva A Liga and the ABA League.
 On July 19, 2021, he withdrawn his name from consideration for the 2021 NBA draft.

 In December, 2022, Tišma moved to Split signing a contract to last until 2025.

+College career

+On June 18, 2026, Tišma committed to play college basketball for the Washington Huskies.